 The wood energy

-Vigeland Park is probably the largest sculptural park with just one artist, bosting over 200 pieces (The collection, dubbed “The Weirdest Statues in the World” by The Daily Mail).
-In the 1920s, the artist Gustav Vigeland gave all his works which are in bronze, granite and wrought iron to the city of Oslo.
+Vigeland Park is probably the largest sculptural park with just one artist, boasting over 200 pieces (The collection, dubbed “The Weirdest Statues in the World” by The Daily Mail).
+In the 1920s, the artist Gustav Vigeland gave all his works, which are in bronze, granite and wrought iron, to the city of Oslo.
 The park was built between 1939 and 1949.
-‘Angry boy’ (1928) sculpture is worth seeing and rubbing his hand to boost your luck factor.
+The ‘Angry Boy’ (1928) sculpture is worth seeing, and rub his hand to boost your luck factor.
 The highlight is the 14.12m high monolith carved from a single 240-ton block of stone (it took three stonemasons and 14 years to complete).

 The fire energy

 Art has fire energy, and Edvard Munch’s The Scream or Skrik (one of the four versions painted in 1893; in 2012, one copy sold for £74m, and it is said the Home Alone movie borrowed it for one scene) can be seen at The National Gallery.
 The fire element, associated with dynamism, passion, and visibility, is represented through Oslo’s rich artistic heritage, notably Edvard Munch’s “The Scream.”
 Art, especially of the intensity and fame of “The Scream,” embodies the transformative and expressive qualities of the fire element.
 This element is about visibility and recognition, and Munch’s work, being globally renowned, significantly contributes to this aspect of Oslo’s Feng Shui.

 Plasma is also fire energy